katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 #### Numpy arrays
 As described earlier, external libraries or modules largely extend the functionality of python and they also provide more data structures.
 In this workshop we will use **numpy arrays** (defined with `np.array`) and **pandas dataframes** (we will discuss those in the next episode).

 NumPy arrays are multidimensional containers of items of the same type.
-That is, unlike lists, numpy arrays can only contain e.g. integers or strings, but not both.
-They allow us doing so called vectorised operations, that is doing an operation on each element in the array, something that is not possible for python's lists.
+That is, unlike lists, numpy arrays can only contain e.g. integers/floats or strings, but not both.
+They allow us to perform batch operations on data without any `for` loops (we will discuss loops in episode 5).
+This is called _vectorization_ and is something that is not possible on python's lists.

 > ## Challenge - lists and numpy arrays
 > Create a list, l1, with numbers 2,4,6,8 and another list, l2,  with letters a,b,c,d.
 Create two numpy arrays, a1 and a2, with the same content.
 Then do the following operations: